IAmJonoBo/Emperator/docs/reference/contract-spec.md

 1. Run `cue fmt` and `cue vet contract/conventions.cue` to ensure structural validity.
 2. Execute `opa check` on Rego modules and run `opa eval` against sample findings.
-3. Dry-run Emperator (`emperor apply --diff --no-commit --fast`) to see the impact of new rules.
+3. Dry-run Emperator (`emperator apply --diff --no-commit --fast`) to see the impact of new rules.
 4. Update `docs/includes/copilot-prompts.md` with new rule exemplars.
 5. Increment the contract version tag and note changes in `contract/README.md`.